 Note: Most banks have been offering Instapay transfers for FREE due to the covid-19 crisis until further notice.

 Choose PesoNet, if you’re not rushing, especially if your bank does not charge anything for PesoNet.
 Eastwest, Union Bank and ING Bank offer this transfer for FREE.
-Transfer is done within the day, or the next business day.
+Transfer is done within the day if you transfer before cut-off time, or the next business day.
 Only on business days.

-Use PesoNet also if you’re transferring more than 50,000 pesos.
+Use PesoNet also if you’re transferring more than 50,000 pesos…to save on fees.

 Here are banks offering Instapay money transfer, including transfer fees: